corecaps/corecaps/README.md

 Hello there!
 I'm a dedicated full-time nurse with a passion for coding and understanding the intricacies of software.
 Currently enrolled at School 42 in Paris, I've been diving deep into the world of Unix low-level coding using C. Alongside, I've explored graphic programming and delved into data structures and algorithms.

+## Current Projects

+- 🖥️ Working on a window manager for X11 in C++
+- 🎹 Developing a real-time synthesizer for Linux in C
+- 🔄 Implementing a Lisp-style interpreter

+Let's connect and code together! 🚀
 ## Past Projects

 ### AI Safety Hackathon (Effiscience)